mjclemente/mjclemente.github.io/_posts/2016-07-29-live-reload-with-jekyll-and-hawkins.markdown

 ## The Solution: Hawkins

-My initial search for "jekyll realtime refresh" lead to a bunch of dated posts about using Grunt, Gulp, Browsersyc, `guard-livereload`, a Chrome plugin, and/or some ruby scripts to make it happen; all of which seemed like a lot more work that I wanted to do.
-A revised Google search, that included the year, did the trick: "jekyll refresh on save 2016".
+My initial search for "jekyll realtime refresh" lead to a bunch of dated posts about using Grunt, Gulp, Browsersyc, `guard-livereload`, a Chrome plugin, and/or some ruby scripts to make it happen; all of which seemed like a lot more work that I wanted to do.[^3] A revised Google search, that included the year, did the trick: "jekyll refresh on save 2016".
 Halfway down the results page, I saw a post on [talk.jekyllrb.com](https://talk.jekyllrb.com/) from this year: [A tool for automatic browser refreshes](https://talk.jekyllrb.com/t/a-tool-for-automatic-browser-refreshes/2150).

 The tool, which is exactly what I was looking for, is [Hawkins](https://github.com/awood/hawkins), by [@awood](https://github.com/awood).
 What is Hawkins, exactly?
 To parrot the README: